 The County is receiving Restore Act Pot 1 and Pot 3 funds for the dredging of canals at Keaton Beach and the Steinhatchee Boat Ramp basin.
 The studies and surveys required required have been completed and the County is waiting for the permitting process to be completed.
 We hope to have the dredging underway in early 2024.
 View a few pictures of the few RESTORE Canal Dredging Project .

 Keaton Beach and Steinhatchee Boat Ramps By Pass Feasibility Study

-The County received a grant through Restore Act Pot 3 funds for the completion of a Feasibility Study to determine if it is possible to construct a road way by pass system in the Keaton Beach and Steinhatchee Boat Ramp areas due to the high levels of traffic in those areas in the summer months.
+The County received a grant through Restore Act Pot 3 funds for the completion of a Feasibility Study to determine if it is possible to construction a road way by pass system in the Keaton Beach and Steinhatchee oat Ramp areas due to the high levels of traffic in those areas in the summer months.
 The County anticipates the Study will be underway by the Fall of 2023.
-The study will determine if the project(s) are feasible and what type of land acquisitions may be needed if feasible.
+The study will determine if the project(s) are feasible and what type of land acquisitions that may be needed if feasible.